 Steamboats and woolen mills

 Washougal became a regular stopping place for steamboats plying the Columbia River.
-A merging of the surrounding area’s woolen mills led to the formation of the United Woolen Mills in 1910.
-The only woolen mill in the state of Washington is presently located in Washougal.
+In 1910, the area’s woolen mills merged to become United Woolen Mills, and the only remaining woolen mill in the state is in Washougal.
 Once owned locally, it merged with Pendleton Woolen Mills in 1953.

 The Port of Camas-Washougal Industrial Park, located within the city boundaries, has been a major source of area employment through the past few decades.